-The bill amends the Code of West Virginia to clarify the requirements for nominating assessors to the Property Valuation Training and Procedures Commission.
-It establishes that the West Virginia Assessors Association must nominate three assessors who comply with monitoring requirements approved by the commission, ensuring that no more than two belong to the same political party.
-Additionally, the bill provides a preference for assessors who are designated, licensed, or certified by recognized professional organizations.
-For county commissioners, the County Commissioner's Association must also nominate three candidates under similar political party restrictions.
+The bill amends the Code of West Virginia to clarify the nomination process for members of the Property Valuation Training and Procedures Commission, which is established under the Department of Tax and Revenue.
+It specifies that the West Virginia Assessors Association must nominate three assessors who comply with monitoring requirements approved by the commission, and preference will be given to those who are designated, licensed, or certified by recognized professional organizations.
+Additionally, the County Commissioner's Association of West Virginia will nominate three county commissioners, with similar political party restrictions and submission requirements.
+The bill also introduces a provision that requires any commission member who is a direct party to a dispute before the board to excuse themselves from consideration or voting on that dispute.

 Statutes affected: